 Turnover in the Nasdaq was 6% higher than the previous day, enabling the index to register its third straight day of accumulation.
 Total volume in the NYSE, however, declined by less than 1%.
 Still, volume levels were healthy overall and firmly above their 50-day averages.
 Market internals were solid.
 In both exchanges, advancing volume exceeded declining volume by a ratio of approximately 2 to 1.

 Yesterday, we entered a new long position in the PowerShares WilderHill Clean Energy (PBW).
-This ETF, which began showing strength when the Democratic party won control of the U.S. House of Representatives and Senate last week, is unique because it is comprised of a plethora of companies related to the development and production of alternative energy sources (click here to see the underlying stocks).
+This ETF, which began showing strength when the Democratic party won control of the U.S. House of Representatives and Senate last week, is unique because it is comprised of a plethora of companies related to the development and production of alternative energy sources.
 The first thing that caught our attention was that PBW had just broken out above resistance of a six-month downtrend line.
 Even better, however, was that the breakout coincided with the formation of the right shoulder of a chart pattern known as an “inverse head and shoulders.”
 As you may recall, this chart pattern was the original reason we began buying the StreetTRACKS Gold Trust (GLD) in late October, which we remain long with a substantial profit.
 We have illustrated the “inverse head and shoulders” pattern on the daily chart of PBW below.
 The blue descending line marks the prior downtrend, which should now act as the new support level.
-Also notice the volume increase over the past two weeks, which shows signs of institutional buying interest:
+Also notice the volume increase over the past two weeks, which shows signs of institutional buying interest.

 As for the details, we listed a predetermined trigger price for entry above 18.16.
 We arrived at this price because we wanted confirmation for PBW to first rally above resistance of its October 26 high of 18.09.
 PBW triggered on the open, then trended steadily higher throughout the day.
 If PBW clears its October 16 high of 18.43, three cents above yesterday’s close, it should really begin to take off because that would represent a breakout above the “neckline” of the “inverse head and shoulders” pattern.
 GLD, for example, rallied four days in a row after breaking out above its “neckline” at the end of last month.
 To guard against a failed breakout, we have a protective stop on PBW just below the 50-day moving average, which is presently at 17.42.
 On the upside, it will initially run into significant resistance of its 200-day moving average around 19.13, but we have an ultimate target of 20.15.
 This target represents a 50% Fibonacci retracement of the entire downward move from the May high down to the September low.